xlcollaborative/xlc-agreement/agreement.md

 5.  an exact copy of all the terms of any agreement that has, will, or could pay the contributor proposing to give the sublicense for proposing or securing approval for the sublicense

-Contributors may give sublicenses to specific recipients, a categories of recipients, or the public as a whole.
+Contributors may give sublicenses to specific recipients, categories of recipients, or the public as a whole.
 Sublicenses may allow sublicensing in turn.
 Sublicenses must apply from the time the sublicense is given, or from a time stated in the terms, not retroactively.

 ## Communications